 43. Road frontage posts

-All posts on a road shall be marked on the side facing the road with the letter “R.”.
+All posts on a road shall be marked on the side facing the road with the letter “R”.

 44. Isolated surveys

 At each corner of every isolated block of rural land, the nearest sound tree (if within 40 metres of the corner) shall be marked with a broad arrow, and under it the number of the block, cut into the solid wood (the sap-wood having been first removed) at least 0.020 metres.
 The bearing and distance of the broad arrow (which is the point of reference) from the comer must be carefully recorded in the field notes and on the diagram or plan.
 Reference marks shall be placed as required by regulation 37.